 White wine vinegar: Optional but I recommend you add this to help the dough rise and add softness to the bread.

-Potatoes: I like Yukon gold potatoes for the best flavour.
+Potatoes: I like Yukon gold potatoes for the best flavor.
 You’ll want to peel and dice them.

 Tomato paste: To add some richness to the mixture.

 Beef broth: You can use a carton of beef broth, or you can do what I did, where I mixed Better than Bouillon beef paste with water.
-As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!, if you have a suitable substitute, then there’s no need to go out and get something else!
-While I definitely do recommend that you get some
+As I mention in my free motivational guide to explore your potential in the kitchen, Make Cooking Fun!!,if you have a suitable substitute, then there’s no need to go out and get something else!
+While I definitely do recommend that you get some Better than Bouillon beef paste just because it’s so flavorful, if you don’t have it and you just have a carton of beef broth, that will be just fine!

 In a jug, mix lukewarm water with sugar and vinegar.
 Sprinkle in the yeast.
 Let sit for 5–10 minutes until foamy.
 (If using instant yeast, you can skip this step and mix it directly with the flour.)